Ledberg stone: Charm

 which is to be read (in normalized Old Icelandic spelling):

-þistill, mistill, kistill

-The three words mean thistle, mistletoe and casket respectively.
-This type of charm is found on a few other inscriptions, among them the runic inscription on the Gørlev runestone, DR 239, from Sjælland, Denmark.
+This type of charm (istill formula) is found on a few other inscriptions, among them the runic inscription on the Gørlev runestone, DR 239, from Sjælland, Denmark.
 It has been noted that Pliny the Elder recorded that the Celts gathered mistletoe as a cure for infertility, and that singing a charm over herbs increased their power, which may have led to the þistill mistill kistill combination.

-Of the personal names in the inscription, Þorgautr contains as a name element the Norse god Thor and translates as "Thor-Goth."
+Of the personal names in the inscription, Þorgautr contains as a name element the Norse god Thor.